JonWayland/one01/README.md

 `devtools::install_github("JonWayland/one01")`

 **Description** MooMy is a marketplace app that people can shop for local used goods.
 The business model is such that for every transaction that occurs on the app, MooMy takes 1%.
 For example, if a used bike is sold at $100 then MooMy makes $1 on the transaction.
 The transaction that occurs is similar to how Venmo does it (using APIs to speak to financial institutions).

+**Additional Notes:**
+- If a transaction does not include the buyer ID then it is assumed to be a secondary transaction
+- Secondary transactions are transactions that result from a primary transaction and are intended to record the 1% fee that MooMy takes
+- Because there hasn't yet been a financial reconciliation, the 1% fees are not listed complete; however, the secondary transactions are automatic

 ## `createDB()`
 This function generates the SQLite database, `moomy`, as well as a vector of business questions for users to practice their SQL skills called `questions`.
 There are currently 8 questions that test one's SQL skills with plans for more to be included.
 As of 8/14/2021, here are the 8 questions that are included: